Cohegen/ClassifyCraze/README.md

 Data Preprocessing: Techniques for handling imbalanced datasets, encoding categorical variables, and feature scaling.
 Evaluation Metrics: Accuracy, Precision, Recall, F1-Score, and ROC-AUC curve analysis.
 Visualization: Confusion matrix, decision boundaries, and feature importance plots.
+The datasets used in this repositories are the mnist dataset,mnist dataset etc,